kubermatic/kubermatic/docs/proposals/dehydration.md

 Having a "one click" solution to dehydrate your user cluster will provide the following upsides:

-* Quickly free up resources in a resource-constrainted environment.
+* Quickly free up resources in a resource-constrained environment.
 * Restart work right where it was left off maybe days or even weeks ago while staying cost-efficient.
 * No maintenance for custom scripts or other automation that does similar things.